Flamaros/Flamaros.github.io/_posts/2020-04-13-F-lang-lexer.markdown

 ![](/assets/images/F-lang-lexer_tokens.png)
 The numbers at start of each lines are the line number and the column of the token.

+With this result you can see almost all the data that I store in the Token struct, there is only few things like the line number and type flags.
+All of that is straight forward, I didn't mention an obvious point that is a token doesn't have to store the reference text as string.
+I simply use a view (pointer and size) on the file buffer that stay in memory during the whole execution time of the compiler.

+The next article should be about the parser, that works in a similar way with a stream, but his output is a bit more complicated data structure.

 [Crafting Interpreters]: https://craftinginterpreters.com/
 [compiler definition]: https://en.wikipedia.org/wiki/Compiler